Getting the Best Advice From Lawyers in New Orleans

 Flood insurance policies are adjusted and administered by your insurance company but paid by the National Flood Insurance Program (NFIP).

-The NFIP was created by the National Flood Insurance Act (NFIA) and the NFIP is administered by the Federal Emergency Management Agency or FEMA.
+The NFIP was created by the National Flood Insurance Act (NFIA) and the NFIP is administered by the Federal Emergency Management Agency (FEMA).

 Flood insurance claims are governed by strict, and sometimes complex, rules and it’s often difficult for an insured party to receive the amount to which they are entitled.

-While the NFIP is a federal program since 1983 private insurance companies have been engaged in providing flood insurance as Write Your Own (WYO) insurers.
+While the NFIP has been a federal program since 1983, private insurance companies have been engaged in providing flood insurance as Write Your Own (WYO) insurers.

 WYO insurers write policies and process claims for the NFIP in exchange for an expense allowance.

 When the insurance policy is through a WYO insurer, the insurer is solely responsible for adjusting, settling, and paying the claim.

 Filing a Louisiana Flood Insurance Claim Under Your Policy

 To file a claim under your flood insurance policy, the first step is to complete and submit a Proof of Loss containing information about the amount of your claim.